Thijsvanede/DeepLog/docs/source/reference/deeplog.rst

 ^^^^^^^

 The regular network gives a probability distribution over all possible output values.
-However, DeepLog outputs the `k` most likely outputs, therefore it overwrites the :py:meth:`predict` method of the :ref:`Module` class.
+However, DeepLog outputs the `k` most likely outputs, therefore it overwrites the :py:meth:`predict` method of the :py:class:`Module` class from `torch-train`_.

 .. automethod:: deeplog.DeepLog.predict